timb-machine-mirrors/pfuntner-toys/doc/json-shell.md

 # `json-shell`

 ## Purpose
-An interactive _shell-like_ tool to explore a JSON file.
+An interactive _shell-like_ tool to explore a JSON or YAML file.

-I am often frustrated by large complicated JSON objects and had this wild idea of treating an object like a Unix filesystem: there is a root, child nodes, and grandchildren, you can navigate with `cd` along with other familiar Unix commands.
+I am often frustrated by large complicated JSON or YAML objects and had this wild idea of treating an object like a Unix filesystem: there is a root, child nodes, and grandchildren, you can navigate with `cd` along with other familiar Unix commands.

 ## Syntax
 ```